 • cosinusoidal in elevation, meaning a theoretical zero is achieved at aircraft zenith (90° elevation).

-As a guide, ICAO has provided the following general characteristics of VHF antenna for use as a baseline for ITU-R studies.
+As a guide, ICAO has provided the following general characteristics of VHF antenna to be used as a baseline for ITU-R studies.
 ICAO has also confirmed the co-sinusoidal shape and consequential null at aircraft zenith, which has an important implication on the performance of the satellite VHF link: one can assume that the AMS(R)S downlink operation is expected to be ‘off-zenith’ between the aircraft and the satellite.

 – Frequency range: 118-137 MHz